diojin/mockingjay/docs/distributed.md

 Here’s an example of D3 in action, making President Obama’s 2013 budget proposal understandable, and navigable.
 `With D3, programmers can create dashboards galore`.
 Organizations of all sizes are quickly embracing D3 as a superior visualization platform to the heads-up displays of yesteryear.

+#### Cloud computing

+[For more information][cloud-computing-1]

+Though there is no official definition and straight forward way to explain what exactly cloud computing is, but it can be expressed in general as the following statement:
+“cloud computing is such a type of computing environment, where business owners `outsource their computing needs` including application software services to a third party and when they need to use the computing power or employees need to use the application resources like database, emails etc., they access the resources `via Internet`.”

+__Cloud Computing Service Architecture__
+Mainly, 3 types of services you can get from a cloud service provider.
+1. __Infrastructure as a service__- service provider bears all the cost of servers, networking equipment, storage, and back-ups.
+You just have to pay to take the computing service.
+And the users build their own application softwares. `Amazon EC2` is a great example of this type of service.
+2. __Platform as a service__- service provider only provide platform or a stack of solutions for your users.
+It helps users saving investment on hardware and software. `Google Gc engine` and `Force.com` provide this type of service.
+3. __Software as a service__- service provider will give your users the service of using their software, especially any type of applications software.
+Example-`Google (GOOG)`, `Salesforce.com (CRM)`, `NetSuite (N)`

+__Why cloud computing?__
+The main advantage of using cloud computing facility is that customers do not have to pay for infrastructure installation and maintenance cost.
+As a user of cloud computing you have to pay the service charges according to your usage of computing power and other networking resources.
+Moreover, you no more have to worry about software updates, installation, email servers, anti-viruses, backups, web servers and both physical and logical security of your data.
+Thus, cloud computing can help you focus more on your core business competency.

+__A cloud computing architecture example__

+![cloud-computing-2]

+#### Data streaming

+Streaming data and real-time analytics
+Easily handle millions of events per second with in-stream ETL and analytics

+It’s not enough anymore to simply perform historical analysis and batch reports.
+In situations where you need to make well-informed decisions in real-time, the data and insights must also be timely and immediately actionable.
+Cloud::Streams lets you process data as it flows into your application, powering `real-time dashboards` and `on-the-fly analytics` and `delivering data seamlessly to Hadoop clusters and NoSQL databases`.
+Single-purpose ETL solutions are rapidly being replaced with `multi-node, multi-purpose data integration platforms` — the universal glue that connects systems together and makes Big Data analytics feasible.
+Cloud::Streams is a linearly scalable, fault-tolerant distributed routing framework for data integration, collection, and streaming data processing.
+Ready-to-go integration connectors allow you to tap into virtually any internal or external data source that your application needs.

+Spark是一个基于内存计算的开源的集群计算系统，用Scala语言实现，构建在HDFS上，能与Hadoop很好的结合，而且运行速度比MapReduce快100倍。

+![data_streaming_1]

 ---
 [hadoop_1]:/resources/img/java/hadoop_1.png "Hadoop framework"
 [hadostm_1op_2]:/resources/img/java/hadoop_2.png "Hadoop product line"